KittenLord/summaries/rfc9110-HTTP-Semantics.md

 You pretty much should only use VCHAR (US-ASCII octets), SP (' ') and HTAB ('\t').
 A recipient SHOULD treat other allowed octets in a field content as opaque data (obs-text)

 Field values containing CR, LF or NUL are invalid and dangerous and bad.
-A recipient of CR, LF or UNL within a field value MUST either reject the message, or replace each of those characters with SP ' ' before further processing or forwarding.
+A recipient of CR, LF or NUL within a field value MUST either reject the message, or replace each of those characters with SP ' ' before further processing or forwarding.
 Same applies for other control characters, but recipients MAY retain such characters when they appear within a safe context

 Fields that only anticipate a single member as value are called "singleton fields", in contrast to "list-based fields"